fpcyan/AmazonCloneWIP/README.md

 [heroku]: http://www.the-bazaar.xyz/

 The Bazaar is a web application clone of Amazon.com.
 Some features and design choices are inspired by Jet.com.
-Main development occurred over the course of 9 business days and 2 weekend days.
+Main development took place over the course of 9 "business" days and 2 weekend days.

 You can find the original project proposal [here][project-proposal].
 Here is the day-by-day dev blog: